Iowa Truck Insurance

 Insurance is something you may take for granted much of the time, but when something happens and you do need it, it is such a relief to know you have the necessary coverage.
 The last thing you want is to be waiting for hours in the middle of the night for an insurance agent to return your call or get back into the office.
 That’s why TIS is available 24/7 to issue your certificate of insurance through our mobile app.
 Regardless of where you or your drivers may go, we’re right there with you for every mile of your journey.

 Get Assistance with your Iowa Truck Permits & Filings

 With so many regulations and laws, it can certainly be a challenge to ensure that you stay compliant—but not staying compliant can turn out to be extremely expensive.
 The right agent is there to not only make sure you’re insured but also help you keep all of your permits valid and up to date.
 At TIS, our permit department is knowledgeable in all aspects of Iowa truck insurance, and we are constantly staying on top of the ever-changing system for updates that might trip you up.
-We ensure our clients have all of the necessary permits and keep you informed of all changes made to laws and regulations.
+We ensure our clients have all of the required Iowa trucking permits and keep you informed of all changes made to laws and regulations.

 Additionally, as an independent brokerage, TIS has access to nearly every carrier under the sun.
 No matter what kind of truck you’re driving, we can partner you with the carrier right for your business.
 Contact us today to learn more.

 Here is what Our Happy Customers have to say

 Kelli was very helpful, and great in responding to any questions we had in a timely manner and overall made the process extremely easy on our end.
 Very professional and responds quickly.
 She had the best customer service and made everything go smoothly.Eduardo Saavedra